xingchen-fan/HtoZg_fitting/README.md

   ...
 }
 ```
-The value of `Range` is the starting mllg value of the fitting range of this category.
+The value of `Range` is the mllg fitting range of this category. `Bins` is the number of bins used in the binned-fit.
 Lists after the key `Chi2`, `SST`, `FT` and `CMSBias` contain the names of the background functions that pass the corresponding test.
 And the contents of the function keys, such as `bern2`, `bern3`, are the post-fit values of the models.
 They are used as initial values for the next fit.
 ### Signal config file
-We split the signal model into individual ones depending on the year(era), lepton flavor and production mode.
+We split the signal model into individual ones depending on the lepton flavor and BDT category (or production mode or year(era)).
 A typical block in the DSCB config file looks like this:
 ```
 {
-    "ggf1": {
-        "2016": {
-            "el": {
-                "disigma ggf": 1,
-                "MH ggf": 124.99,
-                "nexp ggf": 0.31,
-                "sigmaL ggf": 0.84726,
-                "sigmaR ggf": 0.39915,
-                "nL ggf": 5.327,
-                "nR ggf": 6.3908,
-                "alphaL ggf": 0.55437,
-                "alphaR ggf": 0.53537,
-              "mu": {
+   "Htozg_el_cat_ggf1_nominal": {
-              "mu":{
-                "disigma vbf": 1,
-                "MH vbf": 124.99,
-                "nexp vbf": 0.05,
-                "sigmaL vbf": 0.8124,
-                "sigmaR vbf": 0.43476,
-                "nL vbf": 5.5343,
-                "nR vbf": 6.6618,
-                "alphaL vbf": 0.5494,
-                "alphaR vbf": 0.55964
+    "disigma": true,
+    "nexp": 0.8886373972111211,
+    "sigmaL": 1.65766119136833,
+    "sigmaR": 0.823308580027148,
+    "nL": 1.993337870785072,
+    "nR": 18.37252806042449,
+    "alphaL": 1.5050571118870453,
+    "alphaR": 1.021482204450084,
+    "dMH": 0.0707401603039021
   },
   ...
 }
-    }
-}

 ```
-Notise that each key has the production mode name in the end, `ggf` or `vbf`.
-Whether two sigmas are used in the model is controled by `disigma` and `nexp` shows the expected signal events in this category, year, lepton channel and production mode.
-The rest of parameter values is obvious as they are the post-fit values.
+`disigma` controls whether there are two sigmas in the DSCB.
+If false, only `sigmaL` will be used and `sigmaR` is ignored.

-## Chi^2 Test (Data Sideband Fit Test)
+## Data Sideband Fit Test
 Laurent series is a family that we need to take extra care of, as we are not sure about what powers to use for specific category.
 So please run `lau2_power_finder.py`, `lau3_power_finder.py` and `lau4_power_finder.py` before running the full test.
 ```
-bash$ ./lau2_power_finder.py -c ggf1 -lo -10 -hi -5
+bash$ ./lau2_power_finder.py -c ggf1 -lo -10 -hi -5 -NLL 1 -d 0 -f 0
 ```
 This `/lau2_power_finder.py` command looks for the best combination of two powers between -10 and -5 for category ggf1.
+By default, `-NLL 1` indicates using NLL fit, `-d 0` indicates not using di-Gaussian in the convolution, `-f 0` indicates not fixing sigma of the Gaussian in the convolution.
 ```
 bash$ ./lau3_power_finder.py -c ggf1 -lo -9 -hi -6
 ```